jnhappy17/data-warehouse-medallion-sql/README.md

 This project involves:

 **Data Architecture**: Designing a Modern Data Warehouse Using the Medallion Architecture with Bronze, Silver and Gold layers.
-**ETL Pipelines**: Extracting, Transforming, and Loading data from source systems into the warehouse.
+**ETL Pipelines**: Extracting, Transforming ( data cleaning and preparation), and Loading data from source systems into the warehouse.
 **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+**Tools & Technologies & Methods**: SQL (Window Functions, Joins).

 ## Specifications
 **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.